cgupta3131/Sem7/CS462_Graphics_Lab/Assignment2/README.md

 - A new file 'out' would be created.
 - Run the command './out' on the terminal.
 You will immediately see a screen pop with the desired result.
 To close the window, press ESC.
 - Run make clean to delete 'out' file.

+To Rotate the Model:
+- Hold the mouse left button and move the cursor.

+To Zoom the Model:
+- Hold the mouse right button and move/draw the cursor in up or down direction to zoom in/out respectively.